coderkarthiko/dl2/README.md

 03/07/2020 update - After 3 hours of training on 60000 examples, normalizing the data and increasing the learning rate I got a final test accuracy of 97.33%.

+04/07/2020 update - It didn't feel right that I made a library that uses 2 activation functions but I made use of only 1...so after 10 minutes of hyperparameter adjusting and a mere 20 minutes of training (compared to 3 hours for sigmoid) using ReLU instead of sigmoid, I got an accuracy of 96.55%.
+The second best result was an accuracy of 96.18% and it took just 10 minutse to train...ReLU > sigmoid, it just needs the right HPs!

 *I've decided to call it quits after momentum.
-This library is quite limited and it takes 3 hours to get a paltry 97.33% which is bit meh.
-So I am going to work on another library that is much more advanced and has a CNN implementation (with max-pooling, etc) and optimization techniques like regularization, dropout and batch normalization.
+This library is quite limited and it takes 3 hours to get a paltry 97.33%.
+So I am going to work on another DL library (in C++) that is much more advanced and has a CNN implementation (with max-pooling, etc) and optimization techniques like regularization, dropout and batch normalization.
 Along with momentum, I'll also implement AdaGrad or Adam and RMSprop.